carls113/RCAC-temp-hpc-exchange/docs/source/week4/workloads.rst

-   If you faced the Numpy missing issue earlier, we need to have our Conda enviornment activated in our submission script::
+   If you faced the Numpy missing issue earlier, we need to have our Conda environment activated in our submission script::

       #!/bin/bash